rob-1126/pgbouncer/doc/config.md

 ### server_krb_spn =

-Whether pgbouncer should attempt to negotiate GSSAPI (kerberos) authentication with the upstream postgres server.
+What kerberos service-principal pgbouncer should demand be presented by the upstream postgres server.

+Does not apply if server_gssauth_negotiate is set to `disable`

 Default: blank, auto-generates by default, equivalent to `postgres/<canonicalized-hostname of postgres server>@<default kerberos realm from libkrb5>`.

-Does not apply if server_gssauth_negotiate is set to `disable`

 ### server_tls_sslmode